anton-schwarberg/EnVision/README.md

 1. Identify target customer profiles using unsupervised learning (k-means clustering) to uncover shared characteristics among homeowners who are likely to book an energy consultation.
 These insights can inform the development of tailored marketing campaigns aligned with the preferences of each customer segment.
 2. Predict consultation likelihood using supervised learning models trained to estimate which homeowners are most likely to book a consultation.
 In addition to making accurate predictions, the models also reveal which factors are most influential in driving this decision.
 These predictions are then applied to a separate dataset of potential leads ([link here]), enabling consultants to focus their outreach on the most promising contacts.
 This targeted approach can significantly reduce time spent on cold outreach and improve conversion efficiency.

-support energy consultants in improving their sales and marketing strategies by leveraging machine learning.
-Specifically, we aim to help them acquire more clients by identifying the characteristics that make homeowners most likely to book an energy consultation.
-Based on these insights, we propose the development of a tailored marketing campaign aligned with the preferences of different customer segments, as well as a targeted sales strategy focused on homeowners with a high predicted interest in energy consultations.
 ## 3. Methodology
 ### 3.1 Data Collection
 To better understand which homeowners are most likely to participate in energy consultations, we designed a structured survey targeting a diverse group of individuals across Germany between 2020 and 2024.
 The survey was distributed via networks of building cooperatives and homeowners’ associations, enabling direct access to a broad and demographically varied audience.
 This approach helped ensure high response rates and accurate insights into residential preferences, behaviors, and motivations.